 In late 2024 I made a commitment to myself to make and publish a game.
-After a few months of getting acquainted with Godot and experimenting with a couple of ideas, I landed on Hollow Deep — a mining and tower defense game that can be played by humans and AIs alike.
+After a few months of getting acquainted with Godot and experimenting with a couple of ideas, I landed on Hollow Deep — a procedural exploration game playable by humans and AI agents alike.

 The Constraint That Changed Everything

-When you live on a mountain with intermittent power and satellite internet, hiring a traditional team isn't really an option.
-You can't run standups.
+When you split your time between a cabin in the Sierra de Oaxaca (with solar power and Starlink) and Austin, hiring a traditional team isn't really an option.
+You can't run standups across timezones reliably.
 You can't pair program over a laggy connection.
 You can't even guarantee you'll have power at 2pm.

-What you can do is build a team that doesn't need any of that.
+What you can do is build a setup that doesn't need any of that.

 In late 2025 I started running AI agents — not as tools I prompt once and forget, but as persistent collaborators with names, specializations, and real responsibilities.
 They hold context across sessions.
-They make architectural decisions.
-They review each other's work.
-They ship features while I sleep.
+They make decisions inside their lane.
+They review each other's PRs.
+They run in the cloud, so I can reach them from anywhere.

 The Team